 Subject-detect focusing

-Naturally the fast burst mode wouldn’t matter if the Z8 didn’t have everything else it needed to nail the shot, but its AI-powered subject-detect autofocus is essentially cheat mode for wildlife photography.
-The tracking on the AF is also eerily good, able to identify the most important subject in any frame and follow it around no matter where it moves.
-Image quality is also absolutely gorgeous in both JPEG and Raw.
+Naturally, the fast burst mode wouldn’t matter if the Z8 didn’t have everything else it needed to nail the shot, but its AI-powered subject-detect autofocus is essentially cheat mode for wildlife photography.
+The tracking on the AF is also eerily good, being able to identify the most important subject in any frame and follow it around no matter where it moves.
+Image quality is also absolutely gorgeous in both JPEG and RAW.
 As we found in our review, the Z8 delivers brilliant detail in punchy images all the way up to ISO 25,600.

 The Nikon Z8 is not the only camera well-suited to nature, however.
 Be sure to check our guide to the best cameras for wildlife photography for more excellent suggestions.
 If you want a similar camera to the Z9 without the sky-high price tag, try the Nikon Z5, or the APS-C Nikon Z50